A barium enema is a test used to help see the outline of the large bowel (colon).

 The gut does not show up very well on ordinary X-ray pictures.
 However, if a liquid that contains barium is placed in the gut, the outline of the gut shows up clearly on X-ray pictures.
 This is because X-rays do not pass through barium.
 A thick white liquid that contains barium is used as an enema to place in the colon.

 Barium liquid can also be taken as a drink and is used to obtain clear X-ray pictures of the upper gut - the gullet (oesophagus), stomach and small intestine.
-See separate leaflet called Barium Swallow/Meal/Follow Through for more details.
+See the separate leaflet called Barium Tests (Swallow/Meal/Follow Through) for more details.

 What is the preparation before a barium enema?